MPH Admissions Frequently Asked Questions

-Program faculty work with mid career professionals to help them integrate their MPH coursework into the demands of their work environment.
+Program staff and faculty work with mid career professionals to help them integrate their MPH coursework into the demands of their work environment.

 Full-time MPH students begin the program in the fall semester.
-There is no application process for spring enrollment.
+There is no application process for spring enrollment for full-time students.

 The application process varies between MPH degree program.
 Steps to apply can be found on the particular degree program's page here.
 Required materials for all programs include, personal statement, resume/CV, transcripts, TOEFL scores (as applicable), and letters of recommendation.

 The MPH Program no longer requires applicants to submit Graduate Record Examination (GRE) test scores.
 This decision applies to all of our MPH programs (e.g., full- and part-time MPH, accelerated undergraduate to MPH, and dual and simultaneous degrees).
 GRE and other test scores submitted as supplemental material will not be considered, or even viewable, during application review.
 You can read more about our decision to eliminate the GRE application requirement here.